 At Augsburg University

-Weekly meetings for the Augsburg University student group begin on Wednesday, September 12.
-They will take place every Thursday from 5pm to 6pm in Hagfors 273.
+Weekly meetings for the Augsburg University student group begin on January 22.
+They will take place every other Tuesday from 4:30pm to 5:30pm in Linell Library 202.
+Upcoming meeting will be on February 26, March 12 and 26, April 9 and 23, and May 2.

 CAA passes out leaflets at colleges, concerts, and festivals.
 The Leafleting Coordinator finds appropriate venues to distribute leaflets and coordinates interested volunteers and leaflets alongside them.